Master of Science in Human-Canine Life Sciences

 To encourage the use, design, and implementation of research into human-canine relationships and activities and assistance dog potentials.

-Master students train Bergin University dogs during each two-week onsite session.
+Master students train Bergin College dogs during each two-week onsite session.
 Students do not bring their own dogs to the on-site Master’s Sessions.
 When a student returns home after the session, a student must have access to a dog in order to continue dog training at home each semester.
 The dog the student trains at home may be the student’s dog or a dog from another source.
-The University does not provide dogs for students to take home with them.
+The College does not provide dogs for students to take home with them.

 This Master's degree requires 30 Master's credits (500 level courses).